 What Constitutes a Robbery Offense in Texas?

 In the state of Texas, you could be charged with robbery or aggravated robbery, which is often called armed robbery.
-To be charged with robbery, you must have committed theft while intentionally, knowingly or recklessly causing harm or injury to another person.
+To be charged with robbery in Texas, you must have committed theft while intentionally, knowingly or recklessly causing harm or injury to another person.
 The offense could also involve an intentional or reckless threat to another person to cause them injury or death.

 Committing theft involves taking property and in Texas, property is considered any tangible or intangible personal property of another person.
 This includes things growing from land or documents that have value.

-For a robbery offense to be considered aggravated, you must have:
+For a Texas robbery offense to be considered aggravated, you must have:

 - Caused serious bodily injury to the victim

 - Caused bodily injury, threatened bodily injury or caused fear of injury or death to an elderly or disabled person

 - Used a deadly weapon in the offense